-An on-line video demonstrating the disassembly and reassembly of the LCP[®] II pistol can be viewed by going to Ruger.com/TechTips.
+NOTE: An on-line video demonstrating the disassembly and reassembly of the RUGER AMERICAN PISTOL® pistol can be viewed by going to Ruger.com/TechTips.

 1. Keep pistol pointed in a safe direction.
-Press the magazine latch and withdraw the magazine from butt of pistol (see Figure 3).
+Press down on the magazine latch and remove the magazine.
+(See Figure 7.)